-The primary Pacific Power & Light (PP&L) transmission lines serving the County are 115KV lines from substations in Astoria, Cannon Beach, Fern Hill,, Knappa Svensen, Lewis and Clark, Seaside, Warrenton, and Youngs Bay (Source: 2021 Oregon Distribution System Plan, PacifiCorp).
+The primary Pacific Power & Light (PP&L) transmission lines serving the County are from the 115KV lines from substations in Astoria, Cannon Beach, Fern Hill,, Knappa Svensen, Lewis and Clark, Seaside, Warrenton, and Youngs Bay (Source: 2021 Oregon Distribution System Plan, PacifiCorp).substation at Longview, Washington.
+This line bisects the Northeast planning area.
+The mill at Wauna buys directly from the Bonneville Power Administration.